 You can also click directly on the date you are looking for in the window:

-Prior to this date, only the paper edition of the BORME is considered official and authentic.
+Prior to this date only the printed issue of the BORME is considered official and authentic.

 To guarantee the authenticity, integrity and inalterability of the contents of the BORME the electronic edition published on the Agency's website has, since 1 January 2009, included an advanced digital signature.